Step Your Game Up.

 Long story: in 2004, Sony was riding high off the first two PlayStation systemsnote

 , and decided to get into the handheld market, confident they could repeat their success for a third time.
 The gaming press was just as confident.
 It seemed like all the factors were in place for it to happen.
-Sony's use of discs versus the DS' cartridges, a traditional controller versus an unconventional controller (a touch screen this time instead of a three-pronged gamepad), better third-party support, multimedia capabilities, and far greater processing power (which wasn't the case with the last two systems, but still a touted factor) had all paid off for Sony in the past.
+Sony's use of discs versus the DS' cartridges, a traditional controller versus an unconventional controller, better third-party support, multimedia capabilities, and far greater processing power (which wasn't the case with the last two systems, but still a touted factor) had all paid off for Sony in the past.
 It seemed like the PSP could become the leader in the handheld gaming market, dethroning Nintendo.

 However, not everything went as planned.
 There were a few reasons for this:

 - The rechargeable battery's life was much better than other handheld challengers Nintendo had faced, but still paled in comparison to the DS.
 Playing a movie could cut the battery time to one-third.